lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 I've done media processing in Python.
 It was never this powerful or easy.
 They have not built a set of ffmpeg bindings and called it good.
 They've built a framework for media processing with a focus on robust live streaming.
 Completely in tune with the historic strengths of Erlang.
 It is a design which tackles the difficult challenge first.
 The rest falls into place.

+If you can do live streaming, you can do offline processing, easy.

 ## Getting crafty: Machine Learning

 The Bumblebee project builds on the Nx project.
 Nx stands for Numerical Elixir and is an audacious act of tackling a thing Elixir should be terrible at.
 Number crunching.
 It builds on other tools, Google's XLA libraries, TorchX and other accelerators to enable us to write numerical calculations in Elixir that are then run in an accelerated fashion.
 This means that Machine Learning can be ported to Elixir.
 Nx is a building block to orchestrate number crunching and write it with high-level code.

 Bumblebee is the project that lets completely mathless web devs like myself casually bring ML models into my day-to-day work.
 Simple models for sentiment analysis of text run trivially on CPU.
 The Whisper speech-to-text model can run quite well on CPU.
 If you have a GPU you can do a lot more with models like Stable Diffusion and some LLMs that have been ported.
-Recently, Llama 2 became available.
+Recently, Llama 2 became available as well as Mistral.
 The Bumblebee abstraction level makes it trivial.

 TODO multi gpu
 TODO Livebook